-I am a professional historian living and working in the Black Hills of South Dakota.
+Hello and thanks for visiting my page!
+I am a professional historian who lives and works in the Black Hills of South Dakota.
 I earned my Ph.D. in History at the University of Iowa in 2016, and have been working as a Senior Historian at Vantage Point Historical Services, Inc. in Rapid City ever since.
 Before graduate school, I earned a bachelor’s degree in History and Political Science from Black Hills State University.
 Then I spent a year as a journalist, researcher, and public historian, and for six months, worked under the tribal liaison in the office of (now retired) U.S. Senator Tim Johnson in South Dakota.
 When it came time for graduate school, I moved to Iowa with my lovely wife Samantha and our

 boss dog, Nigel.
 We spent four great years living and working amidst the cornstalks, but are excited to be back in South Dakota.